yuehanwang17mcp/big-data-spring2018/week-04/WS03_APIs_Data_Scraping.md

 Using this method, we can then import the keys and use them on a repeated basis, and we can choose not to put this file on Github.
 Again, make sure your variables store your keys as strings!

-## Create a .gitignore file
+## Add to Your .gitignore file

 Here's the thing---it's **never** a good idea to include these keys in a publicly accessible script or webpage.
 This means that these keys should not find their way to GitHub.
 One way to keep them private is importing the keys as a variable from a separate, untracked file.
 We can make sure to avoid accidentally pushing the file by adding its name to a `.gitignore` file.

-Create a new file in the root directory of your forked repo.
-Save this file as `.gitignore`.
+In the root directory of your repo, you should see a file called `.gitignore`.
 Add the following lines to this file:

 ```sh
 week-04/**/twitter_keys.py